zinderic/mkyar/README.md

+# What is mkyar?

+I was looking for awhile for a simple tool that can create Yara rules that can match binary files.
+I didn't find such tool so I made this one.

 # How to use:

 This runs the tool to generate `test.yar` file of `gping` and then runs the `yara` compiler to execute the rule.